adstriegel/cse20289-fa24/hw/hw00/README.md

 ### Task 2 - Checklist

+Nothing outside of creating the relevant key pair that we will use to eventually get access to your private Git repository.

 ## Task 3 - Creating a repository

 For Git, there are two ways to create a repository: initializing a repository and then associating it with a remote repository or creating the remote repository and then cloning it locally.
 Generally, using the web for creation tends to be a bit easier.